busla/docker-cartodb/README.md

 That container provides a fully working cartodb development solution without the installation hassle.

-Just run and connect to locahost:3000 into you browser.
+Run and connect to locahost:3000 into your browser.

 The default login is dev/pass.
 You may want to change it when you'll run it for the outside.